francescobondi02/project-1-ml4hc/README.md

 ├── LICENSE            <- Open-source license if one is chosen ├── Makefile           <- Makefile with convenience commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+│
 ├── data
-│   ├── processed      <- The final, canonical data sets for modeling.
+│   ├── data_1         <- Contains the initial raw data from the challenge.
-        ├── set_a
-│   └── raw            <- The original, immutable data dump.
+│   └── processed      <- The final, cleaned data used for modeling.
 │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
+├── docs               <- Documentation files for the project │   ├── Project 1 - ICU Time Series - Handout.pdf
+│   └── Project 1 - ICU Time Series - Slides.pdf
+│
-├── models             <- Trained and serialized models, model predictions, or model summaries │
+├── models             <- Trained models, predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.